ShaderFrog/glsl-parser/README.md

 ## Errors

-If you have invalid GLSL, the parser throws a `GlslSyntaxError`, which is a type alias for `peggy.SyntaxError`.
+If you have invalid GLSL, the parser throws a `GlslSyntaxError`.
+The parser uses Peggy under the hood, so `GlslSyntaxError` is a convenience type alias for a `peggy.SyntaxError`.

 ```ts
 import { parser, GlslSyntaxError } from '@shaderfrog/glsl-parser';